NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 There are other configuration scenarios not covered by this RFC:

 - Optional dependencies in shell wrappers (e.g [passage](https://github.com/NixOS/nixpkgs/blob/master/pkgs/tools/security/passage/default.nix#L12)).
-- Feature parameter not a boolean, but string or number (e.g [path to default mailbox](https://github.com/muttmua/mutt/blob/master/configure.ac#L499))
 - Finding way to get list of all existing feature parameters.
 That can be possibly done by building and distributing the index separately, like [nix-index](https://github.com/nix-community/nix-index) does it.